In-Depth: Snaply vs VoiceInk | Comparison 2026

 Giacomo Venier2026-03-227 min read

 1. VoiceInk is a local-first dictation app for Apple Silicon Macs (with an iOS companion).
 It supports offline Whisper models, optional cloud transcription, AI enhancement modes, Power Mode automation, and custom OpenAI-compatible providers.
-It is open-source and highly configurable, but it feels more like a toolbox for technical users than a polished dictation product for dependable everyday work.
+It is open-source and impressively flexible, but it still feels happiest in the hands of someone who enjoys setting things up.

 2. Snaply is a completely private, free AI dictation app for Mac with state-of-the-art on-device transcription.
 On top of fast, accurate dictation it ships a Writing Assistant for grammar fixes, tone polishing, and custom AI rewrites, plus private local translation and AI meeting notes, turning raw speech into finished writing without leaving one app.

 VoiceInk gives you a rich dictation layer: local models, cloud models, AI enhancement prompts, and Power Mode for context-aware automation.
-If your goal is to tune every part of the pipeline, that flexibility is real.
-But for most people, it also means more setup, more options to manage, and more friction than a practical daily dictation tool should have.
+If your idea of fun is tuning every step of the pipeline, that flexibility is real.
+If your goal is simply to write, it can feel like one extra pre-flight checklist before the sentence even starts.

 Snaply starts from a different question: what do you need after the words are on screen?